ubc-library-rc/intro-mapbox/content/map-boilerplate.md

   <body>
     The body contains what you see formatted in your browser.
-In the code above, the body contains a directions for rendering and displaying an interactive map centered on Vancouver.
+In the code above, the body contains directions for rendering and displaying an interactive map centered on Vancouver.

     <div>